 In order to optimize our simulated function, we need a way to measure errors against the results of the original function so that we can attempt to minimize them.
 We will need to define an error function in order to do so, using the outputs of the original mystery function and corresponding simulated function as inputs of this error function.

 Defining said error function is surprisingly not trivial.
-I will go more in-depth on this matter in my next post on machine learning, but for now I would like to at least mention that they are based around the distance between the real and simulated output vectors, and that a common error function is to sum up the squares of those distances and divide it by 2.
+For now I would like to at least mention that they are based around the distance between the real and simulated output vectors, and that a common error function is to sum up the squares of those distances and divide it by 2.

 In any case, after settling on an error function, we are then able to start thinking about how to optimize it.
 Obviously we would like it to be equal to 0, but this is not possible in the general case, so what we are going to attempt instead is to be as close to 0 as possible.
 Assuming no structural changes will be made in our final function model, we would be able to attempt this by changing its weights.